mahdiwf/MC_Simulation_for_Stock/README.md

 With an initial investment value of 100000, I simulated the investment values using the price simulation/paths above.<br>
 In this simulation, I also calculated the VaR (VaR line below) & CVaR (or ES/Expected Shortfall).<br>
 VaR is the estimation of the maximum potential loss at specific confidence level.
-CVaR/ES = the expected loss that exceed VaR threshold.
+CVaR/ES = the expected loss that exceed VaR threshold.<br>
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/af3ae1c5-e870-4a0e-85fe-8a693ddcc45d)

 If we focus on the blue line (95% confidence level): there is 95% confidence that the worst daily loss will not exceed $12,409 or the asset has a  5% probability of losing its value by $12,409 in the upcoming days.<br>